-Once a thriving port city and an important Greek city-state on the eastern shore of Cyprus, Salamis offers a tantalising glimpse into the vast history of the island.
-According to ancient Greek tradition, Salamis was founded after the Trojan War by the archer Teukros, son of King Telamon, who came from the island of Salamis, off the coast of Attica.
-Half-brother to the hero Ajax, Teukros was unable to return home from the war after failing to prevent his half-brother’s suicide, leading him to flee to Cyprus where he founded Salamis.
+Once a thriving port city and an important Greek city-state on the eastern shore of Cyprus, Salamis offers a tantalising glimpse into the island’s vast history.
+According to ancient Greek tradition, Salamis was founded after the Trojan War by the archer Teukros, son of King Telamon.
+The latter came from the island of Salamis off the coast of Attica.
+Half-brother to the hero Ajax, Teukros, was unable to return home from the war after failing to prevent his half-brother’s suicide, leading him to flee to Cyprus, where he founded Salamis.

-For more than a thousand years Salamis lay buried beneath a thick layer of sand which helped preserve the city from looting and destruction.
+For over a thousand years, Salamis lay buried beneath a thick layer of sand which helped preserve the city from looting and destruction.

-Many Roman sculptures from the gymnasium of Salamis are housed in the Cyprus Museum, located in central Nicosia.
+Many Roman sculptures from the Gymnasium of Salamis are housed in the Cyprus Museum in central Nicosia.

 See more images of the archaeological site of Salamis on Flickr